ualibweb/ua-folio-docs/config/VSCode/README.md

 SonarLint rules need to be added (`sonarlint.rules`) -- see the [style guide](../../docs/style/README.md) for the full list of rules to enable.

+### Jest

+By default, Jest uses an extremely over-eager method for deciding when to when tests.
+This causes most workspaces to become nearly unusable, especially at launch, due to the frequency and volume of tests.

+- Jest: Auto Run (`jest.autoRun`) should be set to `{ "watch": false, "onSave": "test-src-file" }` in the settings JSON

 ## Other Customization

 Of course, this is only an opinionated list of extensions for development -- there are many, many